biocore/qiime/doc/doc_analysis_parameters.rst

 **QIIME script:** :file:`otu_category_significance.py`

 The script :file:`otu_category_significance.py` tests whether any of the OTUs in an OTU table are significantly associated with a category in the category mapping file.
-This code uses either ANOVA or the G test of independence to find OTUs whose members are differentially represented across experimental treatments.
-It can also be used with presence/absence data for a phylogenetic group (such as that determined with quantitative PCR) to determine if any OTUs co-occur with a taxon of interest.
+This code uses, ANOVA, the G test of independence, or Pearson correlation to find OTUs whose members are differentially represented across experimental treatments or measured variables.
+It can also be used with presence/absence or abundance data for a phylogenetic group (such as that determined with quantitative PCR) to determine if any OTUs co-occur with a taxon of interest.

 *Usage:* :file:`otu_category_significance.py [options]`